RitikaKushwaha/Text-Extraction-with-OCR-using-OpenC/README.md

 ### Introduction

 Text extraction is the process of automatically extracting text from images or documents.
 Optical Character Recognition (OCR) is a technology that enables computers to convert images of text into machine-readable text.
-In this tutorial, we'll explore how to perform text extraction using OCR with OpenCV, a popular computer vision library in Python.
+In this, we'll explore how to perform text extraction using OCR with OpenCV, a popular computer vision library in Python.

 ### Why Use OCR for Text Extraction?